 EAVE ON DEMAND tailor-made workshop for Lebanese producers

-EAVE is proud to organise an EAVE ON DEMAND session in co-operation with Fondation Liban Cinéma and in partnership with the French Institute of Lebanon in 2020, in Beirut, Lebanon for Lebanese producers.
-Dates are TBC.
+EAVE is proud to organise an online EAVE ON DEMAND session in co-operation with Fondation Liban Cinéma and in partnership with the French Institute of Lebanon and Culture+ in 2020, from September 28 to October 3, for Lebanese producers.

 EAVE ON DEMAND BEIRUT will consist of 6 days of masterclasses and group work sessions, as well as individual meetings for 5 producers and their writers with their projects in development.